ptitSeb/hydracastlelabyrinth/README.md

 make
 ```

-To hear music, you need timidity
+To hear music, you can optionnaly use timidity, but it will play OGG track by default.
 ```
 sudo apt install timidity
 ```